Moustikitos/dpos/README.md

 TODO
   - [ ] write `api` for each network package
+  - [ ] integrate LedgerBlue Nano S use
   - [ ] unittest
   - [ ] wallet
   - [ ] CLI